gem/oq-engine/doc/installing/cluster.md

 The _shared directory_ must be exported from the master node to the workers via a _POSIX_ compliant filesystem (**NFSv4** is higly recommended).
 The export may be (and _should_ be) exported and/or mounted as **read-only** by the workers.

 Starting from OpenQuake 2.3 the software and all its libraries are located in `/opt/openquake`.
-Also that folder must be exported from the master node to the workers.dd
+Also that folder must be exported from the master node to the workers.

 As soon as the shared export is in place, the `shared_dir` config parameter in `openquake.cfg` must be configured to point to the path of the exported dir on the _master_ node and to where the export is mounted on each _worker_ node.